gotschmarcel/goserv.it/content/example/context.md

     weight = 5
 +++

 In *goserv* every request has its own context.
-This context called `RequestContext` allows you to share data between handlers, access captured URL parameters (depending on the current route) and lets you pass errors to the next error handler.
+This context is called `RequestContext` and allows you to share data between handlers, access captured URL parameters (depending on the current route) and lets you pass errors to the next error handler.